National League East capsules

 Manager: Dusty Baker (second season).

-He's Here: CF Adam Eaton, C Matt Wieters, 1B-LF Adam Lind, RHP Joe Blanton, RHP Joe Nathan, LHP Enny Romero.
+He's Here: CF Adam Eaton, C Matt Wieters, 1B-LF Adam Lind, RHP Joe Blanton, LHP Enny Romero.

 He's Outta Here: RHP Mark Melancon, C Wilson Ramos, INF Danny Espinosa, CF Ben Revere, LHP Marc Rzepczynski.